kev-fung/kev-fung.github.io/_posts/2024-09-12-exploding-infinities.markdown

 categories: jekyll update
 ---

 In large-scale machine learning platforms, one may come across heavily abstracted workflows where model implementations and methods can suddenly become black boxes to a researcher.
-I once worked on such a platform where linear regression models started producing weights in the magnitude of $10^12$ figures, leading to sudden infinities after it applied an np.exp() to every weight.
+I once worked on such a platform where linear regression models started producing weights in the magnitude of 10^12figures, leading to sudden infinities after it applied an np.exp() to every weight.
 The only change I made was the EC2 instance type!

 ###### Diving into the cause